Aramantos/MS1-World-Wide-Web/README.md

 *   Ensure globe icon opens a new tab to the original webpage
 *   Ensure social links open a new tab to the designated social media site

+**Buttons**

+*   Navbar button replaces anchors on smaller screens and when pressed a dropdown menu allows for further navigation.
+*   FAQ accordion buttons all correctly drop down and collapse when clicked.

 **Bugs**